-As published by Moody's on the 3rd February 2021, Longhurst Group Ltd A3 rating reflects its strong liquidity coverage, ample interest coverage ratios, simplified group structure and a strong regulatory framework governing housing associations.
-Longhurst rating is counter balanced by the housing associations increase in planned debt to fund its development plan.
-Longhurst rating incorporates a base line credit assessment of baa1 as well as Moody's assessment of a strong likelihood of extraordinary support from the Government (Aa3) in the event that the issuer faced acute liquidity stress.
+As published by Moody's on the 7th January 2022, Longhurst Group Ltd A3 stable rating reflects its moderate risk appetite and strong performance on its social housing business, balanced by relatively weak operating margins and debt metrics.
+Longhurst benefits from strong regulatory framework governing English housing associations and Moody's assessment of a strong likelihood that the Government (Aa3 stable) would intervene in the event that the issuer faced acute liquidity stress.